 Data Reaper Report – FAQ

 Vicious Syndicate’s Data Reaper is the first report in the Hearthstone scene that maps the data based on actual games played.
-Over the past several months we have built an infrastructure of players who track games, software that identifies decks played and aggregates all the game data to provide a weekly picture of what the meta game looks like.
+We have built an infrastructure of players who track games, software that identifies decks played and aggregates all the game data to provide a weekly picture of what the meta looks like.

 Since we began publishing our reports, many have asked questions about the methodology.
 In this FAQ, we provide answers to the most commonly asked questions.